Highlights from the Ratings and Financial Report for JD.com Inc. (JD)

 Atlantic Equities gave a rating of “Overweight” to JD, setting the target price at $100 in the report published on January 11th of the current year.

-Volatility was left at 3.75%, however, over the last 30 days, the volatility rate increased by 3.26%, as shares surge +16.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +27.55% upper at present.
+Volatility was left at 4.07%, however, over the last 30 days, the volatility rate increased by 4.33%, as shares sank -0.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +27.80% upper at present.

-During the last 5 trading sessions, JD rose by +1.54%, which changed the moving average for the period of 200-days by +9.41% in comparison to the 20-day moving average, which settled at $57.27.
-In addition, JD.com Inc. saw -15.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JD fell by -1.77%, which changed the moving average for the period of 200-days by +24.16% in comparison to the 20-day moving average, which settled at $57.80.
+In addition, JD.com Inc. saw -16.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for JD